Dyslexia is a neurological condition that affects the way the brain processes language.

 Similarly, poor vision or hearing can impede a child’s ability to learn spelling.

-Dyslexia is also a common cause of spelling difficulties, as this learning disorder affects language processing and can make it difficult for someone to decode written words and understand how they should be spelled.
+Dyslexia is also a common cause of spelling difficulties, as this learning disorder affects language processing and can make it difficult for someone to

 Other factors such as anxiety, time pressure, lack of practice, and poor memory can also contribute to spelling difficulties.